Village Life in Nepal

 Life in the Villages: Communitarianism

-Probably the most salient characteristic of many of the villages in Nepal is the very tight-knit communal sense of the people.
-People jointly farm, build homes, and celebrate festivals with joint responsibilities and shared resources.
-It is the way one would order his or her life with neighbors looking after the welfare of one another.
+Probably the most salient characteristic of many of the villages in Nepal is the very tight-knit communal sense among the people.
+People jointly farm, build homes, and celebrate festivals; in one form or another, all kinds of responsibilities are shared.
+That’s just one way of ordering life-the neighbors will care about well-being.

-Village Festivals Village festivals, which often occur during seasonal changes, harvest times, and many significant religious dates, include music, dancing, and feasting.
-These events help unite villagers in honoring their ancestors and other relatives.
+Village Festivals Village festivals, common during the seasonal change times, harvest time, and on many dates of religious importance include music, dancing, and feasting.
+Such events help to solidify the villagers concerning their ancestors as well as other relatives.

 Sustainable Living

-Living in a village that is quintessentially Nepalese means great respect for the environment and living sustainably.
-Without modern comforts, villagers have no other choice but to rely on renewable resources and traditional means to survive.
-Residents embrace solar power, windmills, and other ecological technologies in village life, which enables them to lessen their reliance on fossil fuels.
+Living in a typical Nepalese village presupposes great respect for the environment and living means which are sustainable.
+Not having modern comforts, villagers do not have any other choice than depending on renewable resources and traditional ways of surviving.
+Solar power, windmills, and other ecological technologies throughout village life are adopted by people for minimizing their dependence on fossil fuel.

-Another very important means is water, and for it, many villages have devised ingenious ways of managing and conserving it.
-Ancient systems of rainwater harvesting, supplemented by natural springs and streams, irrigate crops and supply drinking water.
-These methods maintain village life in continuity with the conservation of the surrounding environment.
+Another very important means is water, for which many villages have devised ingenious ways of managing and conserving it.
+Ancient rainwater harvesting systems, supplemented by natural springs and streams, irrigate crops and supply drinking water.
+As a matter of fact, these means keep village life in continuum with the conservation of the surroundings.

 Top 5 Villages to Visit in Nepal